arashrahmani/camera-pose-estimation-using-aruco-marker/README.md

 a good day in cafe Toosi : Alireza Karimi and Arash Rahmani 2019-11-08
 ## Prerequisites :
     1. first of all you should calibrate the intrinsic camera parameters with any tool that you have (like Matlab calibration tool , opencv 3DCalib , etc.)
-    2. then you should putting the parameters of camera in ArucoPosEstimation.cpp in an object from cameraConfig
+    2. then you should put the parameters of camera in ArucoPosEstimation.cpp into an object from cameraConfig
     3. next step is importing the Aruco length (meters) in "a" variable
     4. now you can compile the project using provided Makefile